TV-Rename/tvrename/quickstart.md

 # Quickstart Guide
 *Welcome to TVRename!*

+This guide will help you get TVRename up and running in the shortest possible time.
-This is a quick guide to help get you going.
-This page can always be accessed by going to the Help menu, and choosing "Quickstart Guide".
+This page can always be accessed by going to the TVRename Help menu, and choosing "Quickstart Guide".

-Here are the basic steps you need to do:
+(This guide assumes that you already have the beginings of a "Media Library" ***read:** a directory somewhere on your PC or a NAS or whatever*, with a bunch of recordings in it.)

+Lets get started...

 **Setup**